Revised Guidelines of Bonded Manufacturing Scheme

 Customs Document for the movement of imported goods

-Following are the customs document for movement of imported goods on which duty has been deferred to a unit undertaking manufacture and other operations in a bonded warehouse:
+Following are the customs document for the training of imported goods on which duty has been deferred to a unit undertaking manufacture and other operations in a bonded warehouse:

 - Customs Station to Section 65 unit: Bill of entry for warehousing